munkhdorj-m/10th-Python-Review-2/README.md

 **Problem:**

-Check if a number is divisible by 5.
+Find the sum of numbers from 1 to a given number.

 **Example**

-    Input: 25
-    Output: True

-    Input: 12
+    Input: 5
-    Output: False
+    Output: 15   # (1 + 2 + 3 + 4 + 5)

-    Input: 0
+    Input: 10
-    Output: True
+    Output: 55

 ---

 ## Exercise 4

 **Problem:**

-Input 4 numbers and check if their sum is even or odd.
+Input a number and check if it is a prime number.

 **Example**

-    Input: 1 2 3 4
+    Input: 7
-    Output: Even
+    Output: True

-    Input: 5 6 2 2
+    Input: 12
-    Output: Odd
+    Output: False

-    Input: 2 2 2 2
+    Input: 1
-    Output: Even
+    Output: False

 ---

 ## Exercise 5

 **Problem:**

-Input a three-digit number and check if it is divisible by the sum of its digits.
+Print all perfect squares up to 500.

 **Example**

-    Input: 150
-    Output: True

-    Input: 456
-    Output: False

-    Input: 132
-    Output: True
+    Output: 1 4 9 16 25 36 ...
+484
 ---